 Otherwise, read on for a look at the groups and organizations designed to help you remain, and succeed, in the U.S.:

-- Al Otro Lado is an organization that works both in the U.S. and Mexico to provide legal support in the Tijuana border area for migrants, deportees, and parents who have been separated from children through deportation.
+- An organization that works both in the U.S. and Mexico to provide legal support in the Tijuana border area for migrants, deportees, and parents who have been separated from children through deportation.

-- CARA is a consortium of religious and immigration advocacy groups — including the Catholic Legal Immigration Network, the American Immigration Council, the Refugee and Immigrant Center for Education and Legal Services, and the American Immigration Lawyers Association — which collectively make legal services available for immigrants who are being held at family detention centers.
+- A consortium of religious and immigration advocacy groups — including the Catholic Legal Immigration Network, the American Immigration Council, the Refugee and Immigrant Center for Education and Legal Services, and the American Immigration Lawyers Association — which collectively make legal services available for immigrants who are being held at family detention centers.

-- Immigrant Justice Corps provides direct legal representation in immigration court to parents and children, both at the border and in the New York metro area.
+- Provides direct legal representation in immigration court to parents and children, both at the border and in the New York metro area.

-- Immigrant Legal Services provides attorney services both pro bono or low cost in support of immigrants from all over the world who are attempting to navigate the complex U.S. immigration process.
+- Provides attorney services both pro bono and low cost in support of immigrants from all over the world who are attempting to navigate the complex U.S. immigration process.

 Note: Most of the groups selected for inclusion here are national or international, with some regional inclusions.
 However, there are many local and regional groups working to help immigrants and undocumented Americans in communities all over the United States.
 Moreover, many of the national organizations listed above may have a local chapter in your community.
 In addition to exploring the groups here above, ask for legal referrals from trusted members of your family and community, or search online for local assistance.